RVVandana/bluemix-automated-toll-booth/README.md

 Step 2: Open the codes in Arduino IDE

-Step 3:
+Step 3: Select Linkit One from the Device List

-Step 4: Select the USB Port from Tools - > Port
+Step 4: Select the USB Port from Tools - > Linkit Debug Port

 Step 5: Edit the SSID and PASSWORD to configure to your router